Sorry, The ‘6- Month Weave’ Won’t Grow Your Natural Hair — Here’s What You Should Do Instead

 Ghanima Abdullah, cosmetologist

-Dr. Cheri Frey, a dermatologist at Howard University Hospital, puts it plainly.
+Dr. Cheri Frey, an assistant professor of dermatology at Howard University, puts it plainly.
 “There’s no way a weave kept in place for six months can be healthy for the scalp.
 The scalp is skin just like your face, arms, and backside.
 Bacteria and fungus live and breed on our skin normally.
 They thrive in dark, moist places such as a scalp under a weave for an extended period of time.
 It’s imperative that we cleanse the scalp regularly to avoid buildup, infections, as well as matting/tangling of the hair,” Frey says.

 “Don’t be fooled by pictures of people showing how long their hair grew in six months.
 They are not showing the perimeter or that bald spot on the top,” says Ghanima Abdullah, cosmetologist at The Right Hairstyles.